When is Love Island 2019 on TV? Everything you need to know

 When is Love Island back on TV?

-Although an exact time and date for the launch of Love Island hasn’t yet been announced, judging from previous series we’re taking a guess that episode one will air on Monday 3rd June 2019 – but watch this space for official confirmation of a date from ITV.

-Host Caroline Flack fanned flames for this theory when she seemed to let slip when the cast and crew were heading over to the villa on her Instagram story.
+Presenter Flack had previously teased this date when she apparently let slip on Instagram when the cast and crew were heading over to the villa.

 Sarcastically thanking her personal trainer, she said, “I have just trained with Bradley Simmons and he put me through utter hell.
 Making me do weights that I should not be lifting but he says we only have three weeks before Love Island starts or for Love Island prep, so we’ve got to work hard.”

-In the meantime, what we do know for sure is that filming for the new series has already begun.
+Filming for the new series began in late April.
 Flack has shared photos in front of a green screen as she shot promos for the series, and revealed on Monday 22nd April via her Instagram Stories that cameras were about to start rolling.

 “By the end of the week, I’m going to have potentially seen the cast for this year which is really exciting and mad that it’s come around this quick,” she said.